353words/faster-pandas/README-Memory.md

 Out[5]: 0.95379638671875
 ```

 Listing 5 shows the memory consumption when loading the `VendorID` as `int8` dtype.
-We down to 0.9MB from the original 7.6MB.
+We went down to 0.9MB from the original 7.6MB.

 Pandas also has a [categorial](https://pandas.pydata.org/pandas-docs/stable/user_guide/categorical.html) data type that can help reduce memory in string data that repeats itself a lot.